cirosantilli/rails-cheat/README.md

     - ERB -> HTML, SCSS -> CSS, etc. conversions, so you can write your assets in more convenient languages.

-    - Javascript and CSS minification
+    - JavaScript and CSS minification

-    - concatenation of multiple CSS and Javascript files into a single file so that they load faster.
+    - concatenation of multiple CSS and JavaScript files into a single file so that they load faster.

 -   improve browser caching by adding MD5 hashes to filenames: